AOEpeople/mpmd/README.md

 Here's the easiest:

+0. Install n98-magerun if you haven't already.
+Find the instructions on the [n98-magerun wiki](https://github.com/netz98/n98-magerun/wiki/Installation-and-Update).

-1. Create `~/.n98-magerun/modules/` if it doesn't already exist. (or `/usr/local/share/n98-magerun/modules` if you prefer that)
+1. Create `~/.n98-magerun/modules/` if it doesn't already exist. (or `/usr/local/share/n98-magerun/modules` or put your modules inside your Magento instance in `lib/n98-magerun/modules` if you prefer that)
 ```
 mkdir -p ~/.n98-magerun/modules/
 ```